apalm112/FSJS-Course-Rating-API-Express/README.md

 $ mongoimport --db api --collection courses --type=json --jsonArray --file courses.json
 ```

-* In a new terminal tab enter:
+* To run the API locally, in a new terminal tab enter:

 	`$ npm start`

-* Enter the routes in Postman to see results.
+* Now you can use Postman to test the API routes.

 To POST a new user enter the data in this format: